Delicious data loss

 Edit: Here's how I ended up migrating to Pinboard, fixing the bookmarks in the process:

-- Export delicious.html and create a backup of the file.
+- Export delicious.html (Update: sorry, the link is dead) and create a backup of the file.

 git diff bookmarks.xml | \ grep '^-.*[" ]toread[" ]' | \ grep -Eo 'href="[^"]+".*tag="[^"]+"' | \ sed -e 's/href="\([^"]\)".* tag="\([^"]\)"/ /' > url_tags.txt